8 Student Fundraising Projects That Will Help You Exceed Your Goals

 Throughout the school year, projects and wishes will come up that require a little bit of the green stuff to get off the ground.
 Sports teams, theatre productions, student council services, field trips, renovations, community projects: sometimes they need a financial boost.
-Innovative and spirited student fundraising projects help make these goals a reality.
+Innovative and spirited student fundraising projects help make these goals, and even exceeding them, a reality.

 Sites like GoFundme and Kickstarter have made crowdsourcing a global avenue for anyone wanting to move a personal project forward.
 Students have certainly used these online domains with great success.
 But beyond your standard clothing donation, bake sale, or bottle drive, what about the ideas themselves?
 What makes for truly unforgettable student fundraising projects?